Key Takeaways:

 Related Concepts

-Separation of duties is one of several precautions organizations can take to protect their systems and data; it can be used alongside the following other best practices.
+SOD is one of several precautions organizations can take to protect their systems and data; it can be used alongside other best practices, including the following.

 The principle of least privilege involves giving employees access to only the tools, systems, and information they need.
 For example, an employee who is handling customer service may need the authority to update purchases and even issue refunds or vouchers for customers.
 However, they should not have administrative access to the database, and they should not be able to see employee records.

-Limiting each employee’s access to only the things they need to perform their job role helps mitigate insider threats and ensures the damage an attacker can do is limited if an account is compromised.
+Limiting each employee’s access to just the things they need to perform their job helps mitigate insider threats and ensures the damage an attacker can do is limited if an account is compromised.

 Types of Roles

-• User roles: Users may be limited to accessing only their own profiles and accounts and performing limited actions such as raising tickets, placing orders, or commenting on a discussion forum.
+User roles: Users may be limited to accessing only their own profiles and accounts, and can only perform limited actions such as raising tickets, placing orders, or commenting on a discussion forum.

 Implementation Strategies

-If you’re considering adopting the four eyes principle in your organization, consider the following as part of your strategy.
+If you’re considering adopting SOD in your organization, consider the following as part of your strategy.

 Segregation of Environments

 Another thing to take into account is working environments.
-It can be helpful for developers to have administrative privileges on the machines they’re working on and even to be able to make changes to testing machines.
-However, giving developers administrative access to production machines is a major security risk.
+It can be helpful for developers to have administrative privileges for the environments they’re working on and even to be able to make changes to testing machines.
+However, giving developers administrative access to production environments is a major security risk.

-Keep the environments separated and have a clear, systematic pathway of testing and QA required before any changes made by developers are allowed to be used on a production environment.
+Keep your environments separated and have a clear, systematic pathway of testing and require quality assurance before any changes made by developers are allowed to be used on a production environment.
 Have multiple people review code changes for reliability, security, and usability before pushing the changes to the live environment.

 Document your two-person integrity requirements, including thresholds for what makes a task fall under the two-man rule.
 Make sure both parties involved record their involvement in the process, so it can be proven that the appropriate checks and balances were followed.